 Recapping My Target Retirement Dates

 June 15, 2021 – California fully opens.
 We made it!
 I now plan to take things down by at least 25% and go on a two-month sabbatical starting on July 1, 2021.
 Between writing and childcare, I have not taken a real break since April 2017.
 So far, the sabbatical has been nice.
 But it has taken my two weeks to get used to downshifting.

-August 25, 2021 – When my son goes to preschool.
+August 25, 2021 – When my son started going back to preschool.
 With six more hours a day, my wife and I can relax more.
-That said, we can’t relax too much since we still have a daughter to care for!
+That said, we can't relax too much since we still have a daughter to care for!
 But it will be nice to spend more quality time with her at the science museum and at various parks like we did with our son.
 Yay!
 He’s safely in preschool now and loving it.

 Readers, what is on your pre-retirement checklist?
 Anybody decide to come out of retirement during the pandemic like me?
 How do you plan to retire properly again?
 A Pre-Retirement Checklist For Post-Pandemic Life is a Financial Samurai original post.